YOSHI SODEOKA

 Edition: 100 units

-Chapters: 1) Evil Erector 2) Psychedelic Death Vomit 3) Electric Hair Doom
+Chapters: 1) Evil Eruptor 2) Psychedelic Death Vomit 3) Electric Hair Doom

 Published by Table of Contents